Roots and Radishes

 Pin Recipe

-A healthy sweet potato turkey chili recipe with ground turkey, onions, fire-roasted tomatoes, and roasty sweet potato cubes to jazz it up!
-Perfect for an easy, high-protein, cozy meal for weekdays and weekends alike.
+A nourishing sweet potato turkey chili recipe that comes together easily!
+Perfect for a high protein, plant-packed, cozy meal for weekdays and weekends alike.

 Ingredients